- 1. Name of the medicinal product

 The clinical significance of this increase in systemic exposure is unknown.

-In vitro studies suggest that a clinical interaction between rifaximin and other compounds that undergo efflux via P-gp and other transport proteins is unlikely (MRP2, MRP4, BCRP and BSEP).
+The potential for drug-drug interactions to occur at the level of gut transporter systems has been evaluated in vitro and these studies suggest that a clinical interaction between rifaximin and other compounds that undergo efflux via P-gp and other transport proteins is unlikely (MRP2, MRP4, BCRP and BSEP).

 No drug interaction studies investigating the concomitant intake of rifaximin and other drugs that might be used during an episode of travellers' diarrhoea (e.g. loperamide, charcoal) are available.